 The Bethune Institute for Robust Teaching

-The Institute will host a 4-week summer Institute beginning Summer 2021.
+The Institute will host a 4-week summer Institute Summer 2023.
 The Institute will run 4 hours a day for 4 weeks.
 We will accommodate 10 teachers per grade level cluster.
 Schools can elect to send teaching assistants as well.
 TA counts can double participating staff by school cohort.
 The expectation is that teachers and teaching assistants who will be working together in the upcoming school year can participate, based on decisions by participating schools.

 Professional Development Sectors